+Before the 18th century (when masturbation was projected as a heinous sin), not much attention was given to the self-loving act of masturbation.
 Then things changed and onanism became a term.
-Since then, solitary sex has had medical and ethical concerns doing its rounds in a society pretending to refrain from washing dirty laundry in public.
+Since then, solitary sex has had medical and ethical concerns doing rounds in a society pretending to refrain from washing dirty laundry in public.

-1. Reduces stress
+1. It Reduces Stress

 Dopamine, a neurotransmitter (a nervous system messenger), is released during masturbation.
 Being responsible for the brain’s reward and pleasure pathways, increased levels of dopamine trigger the stress response by activating adrenalin.
 You, thus, feel relief from anxiety and stress.1

-2. Relieves pain
+2. It Relieves Pain

-With orgasms, endorphins are released.2 Endorphins are morphine-like compounds that serve as our body’s natural painkillers and also give you a sense of pleasure.3 This means your best kept secret (read: masturbation) can help you forget about your migraine or menstrual cramps.4
+With orgasms, endorphins are released.2 Endorphins are morphine-like compounds that serve as your body’s natural painkillers and also give you a sense of pleasure.3 This means your best kept secret (read: masturbation) can help you forget about your migraine or menstrual cramps.4

 For up to an hour after an orgasm (including masturbation-induced orgasms) prolactin is increased in both men and women.7 8 Prolactin reduces your sexual drive, causes you to feel exhausted, and helps you catch some very welcome kip.9

-7. Increases WBCs in men
+7. It Increases WBCs In Men

 According to a Harvard study, men who ejaculated more than 21 times in a month were 33% less likely to develop prostate cancer than men who ejaculated 4–7 times a month.13

-Yes, and yes.
+Yes, and yes!
 In search of those easy-to-access endorphins, you may find your hand slipping into your pants more often than you intend.
 This may interfere with you reaching climax when having sex with a partner.
 Seek counseling if you recognize the following warning signs: